hereya/local-postgres/README.md

 # POSTGRES

-A DReAM package that deploy postgres on local docker container.
+A Hereya package that deploys postgres on local docker container.